 - Attempts to violate a Delete Rule relationship set as Protect.

-- Invalid Login - the login provided by the end-user is not correct.
-This exception is raised by the Login and LoginPassword System actions;
+- The login provided by the end-user is not correct.
+This exception is raised by the Login and LoginPassword System actions.

-When you create new custom Roles in your module, the OutSystems creates specific Role Exceptions under Not Registered Exception:
+The end-user is not registered and cannot access the current screen without registration.
+When you create new custom Roles in your module, OutSystems creates specific Role Exceptions under Not Registered Exception:

-- Not <Role> - the end-user is accessing a screen to which he has no authorized Role.
+- Not <Role> – the end-user is accessing a screen without an authorized Role.

 A Security Exception Handler will handle any of the above exceptions if there is not a more specific Exception Handler.
 You should handle Security Exceptions in OnException actions of your UI Flows.